CNX Cash-Secured Put Strategy

 Frequently asked questions

-A cash-secured put on CNX is the cash-secured put strategy applied to CNX (stock).
+- A cash-secured put on CNX is the cash-secured put strategy applied to CNX (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With CNX stock trading near $36.23, the strikes shown on this page are snapped to the nearest listed CNX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CNX stock at $35.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CNX chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the CNX cash-secured put priced on this page is roughly $33.28 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CNX cash-secured put priced on this page is roughly $33.43 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CNX market-implied 1-standard-deviation expected move is approximately 10.09%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CNX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 7.88%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.